Enchanted23/Enchanted23.github.io/_includes/posts/2018-02-04-ConceptNet/en.md

 ## ConceptNet Code Analysis

-### Data Processing
+### 1. Data Processing

-After we build the enviroment, we execute the command
+After we set up the enviroment, we execute the command:

 ```Shell
 ./build.sh